-- 38. The refinements made to the logical frameworks are intended to improve accountability in line with General Assembly resolutions 64/259, 66/257 and 67/253, wherein the Assembly decided, inter alia, that accountability included achieving objectives and high-quality results in a timely and cost-effective manner and fully implementing and delivering on all mandates to the Secretariat as approved by United Nations intergovernmental bodies and other subsidiary organs established by them in compliance with all resolutions, regulations, rules and ethical standards, and to ensure a fully results-oriented Organization. - 39.
-The preparation of the biennial programme plan involves not only the participation of all departments, but also the review by relevant specialized intergovernmental bodies of those programmes falling within their sphere of competence.
+39. The refinements made to the logical frameworks are intended to improve accountability in line with General Assembly resolutions 64/259, 66/257, 67/253, 68/264 and 69/272, wherein the Assembly decided, inter alia, that accountability included achieving objectives and high-quality results in a timely and cost-effective manner and fully implementing and delivering on all mandates to the Secretariat as approved by United Nations intergovernmental bodies and other subsidiary organs established by them in compliance with all resolutions, regulations, rules and ethical standards, and to ensure a fully results-oriented Organization.

+40. The preparation of the biennial programme plan involves not only the participation of all departments but also the review by relevant specialized intergovernmental bodies of the programmes falling within their sphere of competence.
 Recommendations by those bodies for modifications to the proposed biennial programme plan are incorporated when available.
 In cases where it has not been possible to incorporate changes owing to the scheduling of meetings, the recommendations of those intergovernmental bodies are made available to the Committee for Programme and Coordination at the time of its review.